 Here's yet another example of how soon we forget.
 For those who have been lulled into the "religion of peace" hypnosis, Salman Rushdie's decades-long ordeal should serve as an illustration that religious fanaticism and tyranny are anything but "peaceful."
 Religious tyranny or terrorism is a menace that all sensate individuals should be on guard against.
 Religious terrorism is not something that will go away by ignoring it; like cancer, it will only get worse when not given appropriate attention.
 What is that attention?
 What is the best way to remove sickness?
 Prevention is highly important - we must not raise our children with these deleterious memes or mental programmings.
 Containment is also important - we must not let these memes spread freely and contagiously.
-We must also substitute healthful memes in their place, such as the following, from Charles Haanel's The Master Key System:
+We must also substitute healthful memes in their place, such as the following, from Charles Haanel's

 "The trained mind knows that every transaction must benefit every person who is in any way connected with the transaction, and any attempt to profit by the weakness, ignorance, or necessity of another will inevitably operate to his disadvantage.